Rivet Nut Types

 Full-Hex Nutsert.

-At Aerobolt we regard the Full-Hex Nutsert as the high strength Hex nutserts.
-The full hex-shaped nutsert provides even better twist resistance than both the Nutsert xtralok and the Half hex nutsert.
-Like the other nutserts the tool collapes the nut, creating a backside flange that holds the nut to the material.
+At Aerobolt® we regard the Full-Hex Nutsert as the "high strength Hex nutserts" because the full hex-shaped nutsert provides even better twist resistance than both the Nutsert Xtralok® and the Half-Hex nutsert.
+The Full-Hex nutsert works similar to other types in that the tool collapes the nut, creating a backside flange that holds the nut to the material.

-Rivnuts® should be your first choice when seeking to drill a small hole size or you are working close to the edge of the parent material.
-A low-cost rivet nut option to insert a load-bearing threads into weak or thin-gauge material.
+This Rivnut® option should be your first choice when seeking to drill a small hole size or you are working close to the edge of the parent material.
+A low-cost rivet nut choice to insert a load-bearing thread into weak or thin-gauge material.
 Predominantly with a countersunk profile with a lead-in chamfer for easy insertion.

 Plus Nuts.

 Plus Nuts are ideal for plastics, fiberglass and thin steel sheeting, a load bearing captive solution for lightweight material.
 Offering a greater material grip range than other types of rivet nuts, along with a better tolerance of oversized holes.
-Often referred to as the multi-grip rivet nut.
+Often referred to as the multi-grip rivet nut or cross nut because when installed the blind side anchor looks similar to a Byzantine cross.

 Jack Nuts.

-Jack Nuts threaded inserts provide a captive nut for non-load bearing applications.
-Upon installation, the slotted sleeves collapses to form a propeller shape configuration which gently grips the inside of the mounting surface - providing a screw anchor.
+Jack Nut or J Nuts threaded inserts provide a captive nut for non-load bearing applications.
+Upon installation, the slotted sleeves collapses and expands to create anchor blades that gently grips the mounting surface to provide a permanant reusable anchor for a set screw or bolt.
+For load bearing solution refer to Plus Nuts.

 Well Nuts.

-Well nuts are a rubber bush with a concealed brass nut at one end .
-They have a flange on one side with a barrel that is inserted into a hole.
+Well nuts are fundamentally a rubber bush with a concealed brass nut at one end.
+They have a flange on one side with a barrel body that you inserted into a matching size hole.
 Well nuts are an ideal option for weatherproofing holes or isolating vibration.
-Also referred to as a rawl nut, rawlnut, or a rubber nuts.
+Also referred to as a rawl nut, or a rub nuts, either way Aerobolt® has a wide range readliy available covering a range of different internal thread sizes including M3, M4, M5, M6, and M8 in different lengths.

 Threaded Inserts for Plastic.

-This fastener can be installed in numerous material types from plastic to plywood.
+The A-W threaded insert can be installed in numerous material types from plastic to plywood.
 They work differently from others because they expand into the material rather than outside.
-The knurled treaded insert can be installed in a comprehensive range of material softer than itself and thicker than 16mm, providing exceptional shear and pull out strength.
+The diagonal knurled treaded insert can be installed in a comprehensive range of material softer than itself and thicker than 16mm.
+Providing a sturdy internal thread for bolting applications with great pull out resistance.

 Threaded Inserts for Timber.

 Wide range of threaded inserts for timber, chipboard and MDF.
-Your one stop shop for self-tapping threaded inserts for all your woodwork applications including timber T-Nuts or Tee Nuts.
+Your one stop shop for threaded inserts for all your woodwork applications including, timber T-Nuts, Tee Nuts, Flange Timber Inserts and non-flange skein nuts.
+When seeking rivet nut type fastener for timber applications you can't go past Aerobolt® for range and service.